sepdk/antaeus/README.md

 - Still missing - unit test implementation, manipulation of invoice status before calling update, implementation of update transaction.

-### 5th commit
+### 6th commit
-- Implementation of unit test, manipulation of invoice status before calling update, implementation of update transaction.
+- Implmented manipulation of invoice status before calling update, implementation of update transaction.

+### 7th commit
+- Implmented unit test

-##What could have been done extra, if i had more time(Nice to have).
+###What could have been done instead, if i had more time(Nice to have).
+- S1.
+The schedule payment command could be an executer instead with a cron job wrapper instead of a rest invokation.
-- The schedule payment command should have created the billing schedules in a schedule table using a IRepository for creating schedules
+- S2.
+The schedule payment command should have created the billing schedules in a schedule table using a IRepository for creating schedules
-- A billing executer command could have been create which would read the entities from the db through the IRepository and act upon it and finally change their state through the IRepository.
+- S2.
+A billing executer command could have been create which would read the entities from the db through the IRepository and act upon it and finally change their state through the IRepository.
-- The reason i consider this nice to have is that the invoice object already has a status and therefore it acts as a schedule state table, as long as its still in pending it has not been processed.
+- S2.
+The reason i consider this nice to have is that the invoice object already has a status and therefore it acts as a schedule state table, as long as its still in pending it has not been processed.
-- The reason it could be needed is because of the date check is in the schedule command, otherwise the schedule command could just be called repeatedly in case of failure and catch up on failed payments.
+- S2.
+The reason it could be needed is because of the date check is in the schedule command, otherwise the schedule command could just be called repeatedly in case of failure and catch up on failed payments.